-There were no significant changes in the estimated useful lives of the Group's property, plant and equipment.
+There were no significant changes in the estimated useful lives of the Group's property, plant and equipment during the year.

-• Determination of Retirement and Other Benefits
+• Determination of Pension and Other Retirement Benefits

 The determination of the Group's obligation and cost for pension and other retirement benefits is dependent on management's selection of certain assumptions used by actuaries in calculating such amounts.